 The Subsidiary is eligible to participate in an Australian research and development tax incentive program.
 As part of this program, the Subsidiary is eligible to receive a cash refund from the Australian Taxation Office for a percentage of the research and development costs expended by the Subsidiary in Australia.
 The cash refund is available to eligible companies with annual aggregate revenues of less than \$20.0 million (Australian) during the reimbursable period.
-The Company's estimate of the amount of cash refund it expects to receive related to the Australian research and development tax incentive program is included in prepaid and other current assets in the accompanying consolidated balance sheets.
-As of September 30, 2019, the Company's estimate of the amount of cash refund it expects to receive in 2020 for 2019 eligible spending as part of this incentive program was \$1.1 million.
-As of September 30, 2018, the Company had a receivable of \$0.3 million which was received in 2019 as part of this incentive program.
+The Company's estimate of the amount of cash refund it expects to receive related to the Australian research and development tax incentive program is included in prepaid expenses and other current assets in the accompanying consolidated balance sheets.
+As of September 30, 2021, the Company's estimate of the amount of cash refund it expects to receive in 2022 for fiscal 2021 eligible spending as part of this incentive program was \$0.1 million.
+As of September 30, 2020, the Company had a receivable of \$0.8 million which was received in fiscal 2021 as part of this incentive program.

 In addition, the Subsidiary incurs Goods and Services Tax ("GST") on services provided by Australian vendors.
 As an Australian entity, the Subsidiary is entitled to a refund of the GST paid.
-The Company's estimate of the amount of cash refund it expects to receive related to GST incurred is included in prepaid and other current assets in the accompanying consolidated balance sheet.
-As of September 30, 2019, and 2018, prepaid and other current assets included \$0.1 million for refundable GST on expenses incurred with Australian vendors.
+The Company's estimate of the amount of cash refund it expects to receive related to GST incurred is included in prepaid expenses and other current assets in the accompanying consolidated balance sheet.
+As of September 30, 2021 and 2020, the refundable GST on expenses incurred with Australian vendors was immaterial.